mhtvsSFrpHdE/yet-another-gpu-partition-guide/04_Troubleshoot.md

 $targetDriver
 ```

-If there is nothing, you may install it again since it doesn't survived after large Windows update
+If there is nothing, you may install it again since it doesn't survived on large Windows update
 After install, shutdown and exit safe mode, add back virtual GPU adapter to see if works
 ```
 $driverExportDir = "C:\GpuDriver"